 answering every single e-mail that comes through this site.

-finished two book that will publish in 2015.
+finished two books that will publish in 2015.

-One is a comprehensive look at the moon, which details the latest
+One is a comprehensive look at the moon, detailing the latest scientific

 Meanwhile, Iíve been delighted to note that Buried

-Alive (Clarion, 2012), the story of the Chilean miners who survived for
+Alive (Clarion, 2012), the story of the 33 miners who survived for an

-an incredible 69 days buried beneath the Chilean desert, has appeared on
+incredible 69 days buried beneath the Chilean desert, has appeared on countless

-countless summer reading lists from schools literally across the country, and
+summer reading lists from schools literally across the country, and even

-I hope many young people have been able to learn something about
+hope many young people have been able to learn something about problem-solving,

-problem-solving, courage, and leadership from reading and discussing this book,
+courage, and leadership from reading and discussing this book, as they returned

 An authorís work is only ďdoneĒ when the author runs out of